ChaoyuWen/CPBayesMPP/README.md

 ## Checkpoints

-- All the results reported in the paper are derived from experiments using the following checkpoints, which can be reproduced by the scripts in Stage (b) and Stage (c).
+- All the (pretrain / downstream) results reported in the paper are derived from experiments using the following checkpoints, which can be reproduced by the scripts in Stage (a), Stage (b) and Stage (c).
 - Please download the checkpoints <u>[here]()</u>, and place in the project as directory `/result`.
 - **⭐ Note: Before performing each of the following experiments, please carefully check the corresponding hyperparameter settings provided in the checkpoints.**